 So take some time to understand your company’s vision and long-term goals, and, based on that, set priorities and define how you will measure your future success.

-When defining your product strategy, remember to:
+When developing a product strategy, remember to:

-- align goals with the product vision
+- align goals with the product and company vision

 - identify key goals for all stages of product development